seagomezar/ng-col-angular-ut/README.md

 That's all!

-Remember to follow me on twitter [@sebasgojs](https://twitter.com/sebasgojs), tweet if you like thos workshop, and more important fork and give a start to this repository (Please, I will be very grateful for this 🙏) so more people can know it and learn what you learn!
+Remember to follow me on twitter [@sebasgojs](https://twitter.com/sebasgojs), tweet if you liked this workshop, and more important fork and give a start to this repository (Please, I will be very grateful for this 🙏) so more people can know it and learn what you learn!

 Remember to use the conference hashtag [https://twitter.com/hashtag/NgColombia?src=hash](#ngcolombia).